Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: SusyPy: A Supersymmetry Multiplet Solver

-Now that a procedure for filtering terms in the closure has been expounded, the (first) multiplet solver algorithm ``SUSYSolve" can be treated. ``SUSYSolve" takes as input the array ``bosons" of bosonic fields in the multiplet, the array ``fermions" of fermionic fields in the multiplet, the corresponding array ``gauge\_transs" of gauge transformations for the fermions, the supersymmetry transformation rules ``susy" (e.g., \eqref{11d_sugra}) for whose coefficients it is desired to solve, a basis \(\Gamma^{A}\) for the Clifford algebra (e.g., \eqref{11d_basis_redux}),\footnote{For consistency of notation, we always write \(\Gamma^{A}\) for the basis of the Clifford algebra.
-Note that this basis is always unrelated to any field that might be called \(A\).} an array ``consts" of the unknown coefficients, a length-2 array ``Inds" of indices for the supercovariant derivatives, and optionally the desired value of \(c\) in \eqref{closure_condition}.
+We can now treat the (first) multiplet solver algorithm ``SUSYSolve.''
+The algorithm takes as input the array ``bosons'' of bosonic fields in the multiplet, the array ``fermions'' of fermionic fields in the multiplet, the corresponding array ``gauge\_transs'' of gauge transformations for the fermions, the supersymmetry transformation rules ``susy'' (e.g., \eqref{11d_sugra}) for whose coefficients it is desired to solve, a basis \(\Gamma^{A}\) for the Clifford algebra (e.g., \eqref{11d_basis_redux}),\footnote{For consistency of notation, we always write \(\Gamma^{A}\) for the basis of the Clifford algebra.
+Note that this basis is always unrelated to any field that might be called \(A\).} an array ``consts'' of the unknown coefficients, a length-2 array ``Inds'' of indices for the supercovariant derivatives, and optionally the desired value of \(c\) in \eqref{closure_condition}.
 (By default, \(c = 1\).)
-The algorithm is largely a loop through ``bosons" and ``fermions" which adds classified terms to a hash table ``susy\_dict" and constraints on the coefficients of the multiplet to a system \(S\) of equations.
-In each round of the loop, a single field \(A\) is considered and the anticommutator of supercovariant derivatives is applied to \(A\) and recorded as an expression \(\mathcal{E}\).
-The supersymmetry transformation rules ``susy" are then used by an algorithm ``SusyExpand"\footnote{``SUSYExpand" is a function which given an expression and supersymmetry transformation rules expands every instance in the expression of the supercovariant derivative applied to a field.
-Since the algorithm behind it is of little conceptual interest, and most of its contents consider rather technical complexities in the passing of supercovariant derivatives past partial derivatives in Cadabra, detailed discussion of this algorithm is suppressed.} to expand the supercovariant derivatives, that is, to explicitly apply them to \(A\) in appropriate order.
-An application of the ``Evaluate" function from \S\ref{evaluate} simplifies the expanded closure \(\mathcal{E}\) and preps it for input, along with the basis \(\Gamma^{A}\) of the Clifford algebra and the indices ``Inds," into ``FierzExpand2Index" from \S\ref{fierz_2ind}, which moves the indices ``Inds" onto the same gamma matrices in order to make the expression \(\mathcal{E}\) comparable with the closure condition \eqref{closure_condition}.
-Next, \(\mathcal{E}\), the field \(A\), and ``Inds" are inputted into ``FilterTerms,"\footnote{Notice in Algorithm \ref{alg:susysolve1} that ``FilterTerms" is set to look for potential equation-of-motion terms if and only if \(A\) is a fermion, i.e., \(A\) has a spinor index, or equivalently, it \textit{is} an indexbracket. } and the outputted hash table is recorded as \(T_0\).
-Then, the algorithm unpacks \(T_0\) in order to retrieve the arrays of terms of the form of the desired translation, the gauge terms, the terms of proper Lorentz structure to potentially be equation-of-motion terms, and the undesired terms which are not allowed in \eqref{closure_condition}.
-The sum of each array is evaluated and stored in four variables ``desired\_terms," ``pre\_gauge\_terms," ``pre\_undesired\_terms," and ``lorentz\_proper\_exp," with the coefficients of the first three factored in the coefficients ``consts" of the multiplet.\footnote{In Algorithm \ref{alg:susysolve1}, it can be seen that in the evaluation of the sum producing ``lorentz\_proper\_exp," multiplication of gamma matrices is not allowed, in order to prevent the reversal of the gamma-matrix decompositions in cases (2) and (3) of ``FilterTerms."} To give an indication of the result and utility of factoring in this way, suppose that the terms classified as undesired are \(2u v (\gamma^{b c})_{\alpha \beta} (\gamma_{a})_{\eta}{}^{\gamma} \partial_{b} \Psi_{c}{}^{\eta}, x z (\gamma^{b c})_{\alpha \beta} (\gamma_{a})_{\eta}{}^{\gamma} \partial_{b} \Psi_{c}{}^{\eta}\), where \(u, v, x, z\) are elements of ``consts."
-Factoring in ``consts" gives ``pre\_undesired\_terms" as \((2u v + x z) (\gamma^{b c})_{\alpha \beta} (\gamma_{a})_{\eta}{}^{\gamma} \partial_{b} \Psi_{c}{}^{\eta}\), so that this undesired term can be later set equal to zero to give the constraint \(2u v + x z = 0\).
-The described first part of the ``SUSYSolve" procedure has the detailed pseudo-code displayed in Algorithm \ref{alg:susysolve1}.
+The algorithm is largely a loop through the bosonic and fermionic fields.
+For a particular field field \(A\), the closure on \(A\) is evaluated via a subprocedure ``SusyExpand''\footnote{``SUSYExpand'' is a function which given an expression and supersymmetry transformation rules expands every instance in the expression of the supercovariant derivative applied to a field.
+Since the algorithm behind it is of little conceptual interest, and most of its contents consider rather technical complexities in the passing of supercovariant derivatives past partial derivatives in Cadabra, detailed discussion of this algorithm is suppressed.}, it is Fierz-transformed via ``FierzExpand2Index" to place the supercovariant derivatives' indices on the same factors for comparison with \eqref{closure_condition}, and its terms are filtered via ``FilterTerms."\footnote{Notice in Algorithm \ref{alg:susysolve1} that ``FilterTerms'' is set to look for potential equation-of-motion terms if and only if \(A\) is a fermion, i.e., \(A\) has a spinor index, or equivalently, it \textit{is} an indexbracket. } This first part of the procedure (together with unpacking of the filtered terms)\footnote{Notice that in the unpacking of ``'Lorentz proper'' terms, multiplication of gamma matrices is not allowed, in order to prevent the reversal of the gamma-matrix decompositions in cases (2) and (3) of ``FilterTerms.''} is shown in pseudo-code as Algorithm \ref{alg:susysolve1}.